Cost of Soffit and Fascia Painting

 Supply Costs Only

 The supply costs for painting exterior soffits and fascias make up about 25% of the total cost for the job.
-It costs around £150-£300 on average for the paint and the undercoat.
+It costs around £150 to £300 on average for fascia paint and the undercoat.

-It's best to opt for a good quality pint that lasts for many years as this will prevent you from having to get the work done again in a few years.
-Cheap paint will usually cost around half the price but will need to be repainted after around 18 months due to damage and reactions from the harsh elements.
+It's best to opt for a good quality paint that lasts for many years, as this will prevent you from having to get the work done again in a few years.
+Cheap paint will usually cost around half the price but will need to be repainted after around 18 months due to damage and reactions from the outdoor elements.

-With this in mind, it is better to opt for a more expensive paint as these tend to last for around 5-8 years before they need to be repainted.
+With this in mind, it's better to opt for a more expensive paint, as these tend to last for around 5 to 8 years before they need to be repainted.

 Additional Costs

-When it comes to painting your soffits and fascias, there are some additional costs that may come up at the same time.
-Below is a list of the most common additional costs that may come up with this type of work:
+When it comes to painting your soffits and fascias, some additional costs may come up at the same time.
+Here's a list of the most common additional costs that may come up with this type of work:

-While you are improving the appearance of the exterior of your home by painting the soffits and fascias, you may also want to get your roof cleaned to further improve the appearance.
+While you're improving the appearance of your home's exterior by painting the soffits and fascias, you may also want to get your roof cleaned if it's covered in moss and other debris.

-This is a good idea if your roof is covered in moss and debris.
 Not only will cleaning the roof help to protect it, but it will also help to protect the soffits and fascias.
-The average cost to have your roof professionally cleaned is around £600-£800.
+The average cost to have your roof cleaned is around £450.

-While improving the appearance of your home, it may also be a good time to get any broken or damaged roof tiles replaced.
+While improving the external appearance of your home, it may also be a good time to get any broken or damaged roof tiles replaced, as you'll already have scaffolding on-site.
+If your contractor notices any broken or damaged roof tiles while completing your painting work, they will usually inform you.

-If there are any issues with your gutters, these may need to be repaired.
-This can also help to prevent any leaks and any damage to your soffits and fascias.
-The average cost to have your guttering repaired is around £80-£200, depending on the issue.
+If there are any issues with your gutters, these may need to be repaired to prevent leaks and damage to your soffits and fascias.
+Guttering repair costs range from £80 to £200, depending on the issue.

-If there is quite severe damage to your guttering system, then you may need to get it replaced with new guttering.
-The average cost for new guttering is around £400-£800, depending on your home's size and the materials used.
+However, if there's severe damage to your guttering system, you may need to get it replaced instead.
+New guttering costs £180 to £250, depending on your home's size and the materials used.

 Labour Costs and Timescales

-The labour costs for painting soffits and fascias will vary depending on the size and type of home you live in.
-For example, detached properties will have more fascias and soffits than terraced homes, so the labour costs for this type of home will be more.
+The labour costs for painting soffits and fascias will vary depending on your home's size and type.
+For example, detached properties will have more fascias and soffits than terraced homes, so the labour costs for this type of home will be higher.

-When you pay someone to paint your soffits and fascias for you, you'll get the best possible standard.
+When you pay someone to paint your soffits and fascias, you'll get the best possible standard.
 This is something that you wouldn't receive if you were to complete the work as a DIY job.

 Cost Factors of Painting Soffits and Fascias